gitcoinco/grants-stack-indexer-v2/README.md

 pnpm script:db:migrate
 ```

+5. Copy the Example Environment File on `apps/processing` and edit the `.env` file

+cp apps/processing/.env.example apps/processing/.env

-5. Navigate to the processing service directory and start it with:
+6. Start the Processing service with:

 ```
-cd apps/processing && pnpm dev
+pnpm dev
 ```

 Once the setup is completed you can access Hasura by navigating to: